book-cover

 “My friend, people full here.
 Put your phone inside your pocket.
 You were here when they snatched that girl’s phone.”
 Then he began to quarrel when the man would not heed his advice.
 “This is the problem with us.
 We never learn.
 We keep falling for the same mistake every time...
 Look at what is happening today.
 I tell you, our country has seen better days.
 I remember the time of Obasanjo,” there was a smirk on his face and Jide caught his wrinkles.
 “We had money.
 I bought this jeep for change,” he tapped his 4 Runner by the back door.

 The line don dey move,” The Keke man kicked his engine and it rattled and settled into a cranky sound.
 Jide jumped into his vehicle.
 He would not alight until he neared the pump.
 The attendant had gestured for an extra tip.
 Jide wondered why he obliged.
 The man in the tricycle rode away first.
 Then the man in the 4 Runner who was ahead of him, stuck out an arm from his vehicle and waved.
 Two honks and he zoomed off.
 Jide cranked up the volume of his radio, searching for any channel that related the affairs of the nation.
 He would not panic.
 He had some millions in the bank.
 Eighteen million.
 Relocation crossed his mind and so did Fola.
-She was preparing for a professional seminar during the summer in Cyprus and Jide had planned to accompany her.
-He felt sick.
-How did he become this person?
+She was preparing for a professional seminar during the summer in Cyprus and Jide had planned to take an excuse from work to accompany her.
+It would be their little secret even though he vowed to maintain their professional line.
+He would tell Mendy it was job-related.
+Of course it was.
+Then he felt guilty.
+How did he become such a liar?
+He throttled his vehicle and pressed forward.

 #